Board of Trustees

 Rev. Scott R. Pilarz, S.J. ’H15

-Rev. Scott R. Pilarz, S.J., will serve as The University of Scranton’s next president after completing his term as president of Georgetown Preparatory School in Washington, D.C.
+Rev. Scott R. Pilarz, S.J., became the 27th president of The University of Scranton on July 1, 2018 after completing his term as president of Georgetown Preparatory School in Washington, D.C.
 Previously, Father Pilarz served as president of Marquette University from 2011 to 2013, and as Scranton’s 24th president from 2003 to 2011.

 During his tenure at Scranton, the University earned national recognition for academic quality, community engagement and student success.
 He expanded international mission and service opportunities and programs to enhance Scranton’s Catholic and Jesuit identity.
 He also established dedicated support for research by new faculty.
 Transformational capital projects during his tenure included: the Patrick and Margaret DeNaples Center; Christopher and Margaret Condron Hall; the John and Jacquelyn Dionne Campus Green; and the Loyola Science Center, among others.
 The University’s progress was supported by the Pride, Passion, Promise Campaign, the most ambitious capital campaign in the University’s history, which surpassed its $125 million fundraising goal.